Laurel-hub/AI-Machine-Learning-Portfolio/README.md

 ## Oghenevurie Lauretta

 Welcome to my E-Portfolio for the module **Machine Learning**.
-This repository showcases my learning journey through four key artefacts and a final reflective essay.
+This repository contains assessed coursework completed as part of the Machine Learning module within the MSc Artificial Intelligence programme.

-Each artifact demonstrates the development of my knowledge, critical understanding, and professional growth in areas such as responsible AI, data ethics, collaboration, and deep learning applications.
+Each artefact demonstrates the development of my knowledge, critical understanding, and professional growth in areas such as responsible AI, data ethics, collaboration, and deep learning applications.

 ### 📂 Contents
 - **Artefact 1:** Collaborative Discussion 1 – The 4th Industrial Revolution